 I've been a voracious reader since childhood and fan of science fiction and fantasy for nearly as long.
 In my teens and early twenties I was part of several fandoms, including The X-Files and Harry Potter.
 I also posted regularly at Readerville, a discussion forum about books and reading.
 I started this blog in 2005.
 I write about anything that interests me: mostly my reading (you can get a sense of my tastes from my Amazon wish list), TV, and film, in and out of genre in all cases.
 I also sometimes write about reviewing and genre fandom, religion, politics (rarely) and myself (very rarely).

-I've written reviews and essays for Strange Horizons, Infinity Plus, and The Internet Review of Science Fiction.
+I've written reviews and essays for Strange Horizons, Infinity Plus, The Internet Review of Science Fiction, and The Los Angeles Review of Books.
 Offline, my work has appeared in Vector, the critical journal of the BSFA, and Foundation, the journal of the Science Fiction Foundation.
 In Hebrew, I've written for חלומות באספמיה (Chalomot BeAspamia) and המימד העשירי (The Tenth Dimension).

 In 2009 and 2010 I've written the column Progressive Scan, about genre TV, in Vector.